EbrithilNogare/LucidityDungeon/Documentation/Game design document.md

     - [ ] Build for WebGL

 ## Story
 The game is set within the dreams of a person, and the player must repeatedly journey into a mysterious dungeon, collecting artifacts and coins to improve their chances in subsequent dream runs.
 Each dream presents a unique level layout, but some common elements persist.
-The player has limited health and mana, and each character comes with distinct stats.
-The player's inventory contains slots for up to two weapons, multiple scrolls, and a shared area for coins and artifacts.
+The player has limited health and each character comes with distinct stats.
+The player's inventory contains slots for up to two weapons, multiple scrolls, and potions which help player in battle, which reward him with coins, key or weapon.
+Keys are used to open chests to get tokens, which can be used outside of dream to buy upgrades into dungoens next runs.

 ## Game Overview
 ### Game Concept